With God anything is possible!

 At noon Elijah mocked them.
 "Shout louder!" he called, "Surely he is a

 god!
-Perhaps he is deep in thought, or busy, or traveling.
-Maybe
+Perhaps he is deep in thought, or busy, or traveling, or he is

-And so the priests of Baal shouted louder and cut themselves with
+respond).
+And so the priests of Baal shouted louder and cut

-swords and spears as was their custom until their blood flowed.
-Midday
+themselves with swords and spears as was their custom until their blood

-passed, and they continued their frantic dancing and prophesying until the
+flowed.
+Midday passed, and they continued their frantic dancing and

 Finally, the evening drew near and the people gathered where they could see